 For a comprehensive description of our Phase 1 clinical trial please see the attached paper published in the journal Investigational New Drugs.

-SOR-C13 provides a unique mechanism for anticancer activity, through inhibition of the TRPV6 calcium channel activity.
-Based on good drug tolerability and manageable safety profile, and coupled with promising anti-tumor activity, further studies to investigate SOR-C13 as an anti-cancer agent are planned.
+SOR-C13 provides a unique mechanism for anticancer activity, through the inhibition of the TRPV6 calcium channel activity.
+Based on a favorable safety profile, coupled with promising anti-tumor activity observed from the first clinical trial, further studies to investigate SOR-C13 as an anti-cancer agent were initiated.

-The absence of toxicity commonly observed with cytotoxic agents provides a rationale for investigation of SOR-C13 with background antineoplastic agents (i.e., combination with other cancer drugs) to increase anticancer efficacy with reduced risk of cumulative or overlapping toxicities.
+The absence of toxicity commonly observed with cytotoxic agents provides a rationale for the investigation of SOR-C13 with standard of care antineoplastic agents (i.e., combination with other cancer drugs) to improve anticancer efficacy with reduced risk of cumulative or overlapping toxicities.